SteveBarnett/human-centred/air.md

 2. They fire many people, saying AI will do their job
 3. They realise AI is doing a low quality, error-ridden, version of the job
 4. They rehire the people, on lower pay and benefits, to fix the mistakes and babysit the AI

+### Be wary of the Inevitability Narrative

+If it's so good, why is it being pushed so hard, into so many places?

 ### Notice AI's part in the enshittification of the Web